Wine & History

 Sfogliatine di Villafranca

-This sweet centenary with a typical donut shape is a specialty of the Villafrancadecanted area by many illustrious authors such as Berto Barbarani, Renato Simoni and Gabriele D’Annunzio who celebrate its sweet taste in numerous poetic compositions.
+This sweet centenary with a typical donut shape is a specialty of the Villafranca area known by many illustrious authors such as Berto Barbarani, Renato Simoni and Gabriele D’Annunzio who celebrate its sweet taste in numerous poetic compositions.

 The village of Custoza is located on the most Southern edge of hills shaped by moraine formation that represents the utmost Southern advancement of the glacier.
 The hills between 100 and 170 meters high, far from being rough, create a wavy and round landscape stretching from East to West, the main summits being the Mount Belvedere, Ossario, Bellavista, Mount Torre and Ca del Sale.
 The hilly precint of Custoza is limited to the West by the subsidence of the river Tione therefore separating it from the hilly precint of Valeggio-Sona.
 In that framework one can find various settlements (farming communities and hamlets), whose origins date back to 1600-1700.
 Viability has been constantly ensured through roads that connect the neighboring towns of Villafranca, Valeggio, Sommacampagna and other communities and hamlets.
 The water resource (except from the river Tione) was supplied by wells water fountains and pools, fed through hilly groundwater aquifers.
 The present landscape is typified by an intensive presence of large tracts of vineyards, whereas during the Independence wars there were small cultivated parcells, wheat, vineyards and grassland bordered by hedges and rows of mulberry trees used in the cultivation of silkworms.